 There are three types of mouthguards:

 - Mouth-formed "boil and bite" mouthguard

-- Custom-made mouthguard made by a dentist
+- Custom-made mouthguard (made by a dentist)

 It is important to remember damaged teeth do not grow back.
 Protect that perfect smile - wear a mouthguard.

 Consult your primary care physician for more serious injuries that do not respond to basic first aid.
-As an added resource, the staff at Nationwide Children’s Hospital Sports Medicine is available to diagnose and treat sports-related injuries for youth or adolescent athletes.
-Services are now available in five locations.
+As an added resource, the staff at Nationwide Children’s Hospital Sports Medicine is available to diagnose and treat sports-related injuries in youth, adolescent, and collegiate athletes.
+Services are available in multiple locations throughout central Ohio.
 To make an appointment, call (614) 355-6000 or request an appointment online.